 Digital wellbeing and digital overwhelm came under the spotlight during the Covid-19 pandemic.
 Although familiar with working at a computer in the office, those who moved to remote work during the pandemic spent an average of 2 extra hours a day at their laptop.
 These extended workdays may continue with a long-term switch to working from home.

 Longer work hours had a notable impact on employees’ mental health, causing work stress and burnout.
 During the initial stages of the first lockdown in early April 2020, 73% of respondents to an ongoing survey in the UK, felt they were coping well with stress related to the pandemic.
 Five months on, this had dropped to 65%.
-After the second lockdown in November 2020, and pandemic fatigue, coping levels continue to decline.
+Now over two years later with pandemic fatigue, coping levels continue to decline.

 What is the digital workplace?

 Today’s employees are spending their workday on the digital workplace, a platform that facilitates employee collaboration and communication.
 A complete digital workplace merges the traditional corporate intranet with a collaboration platform, like Teams.
 This ensures employees can be as productive at home as in the office.

 With the move to remote and hybrid work, more and more organizations are investing in a digital workplace.
 For companies with a long-standing corporate intranet, employees are using it more than ever.

 While this technology undoubtedly helps employees get their work done, without best practices it can contribute to digital overwhelm.

 Technology has a significant impact on employee mental health.
 This is especially true for remote employees.

 Relying on digital tools to collaborate means employees are expected to be online throughout the day.
 Yet, anyone who moved to work from home during the first lockdowns quickly learned the impact endless hours spent in front of screens can have.
 Now employees want to set boundaries on screen time.
 One survey of nearly 4,000 people found that 75% of employees think limiting screen time at work, would help with their mental health.